jest-community/vscode-jest/README.md

 </details>

-### Intermittent errors for (npm/yarn/node) command not found during test run or debugging
+### intermittent errors for (npm/yarn/node) command not found during test run or debugging

 This should only happen in Linux or MacOS, and is due to vscode not able to fully initialize the shell env when it starts up (more details [here](https://code.visualstudio.com/docs/supporting/faq#_resolving-shell-environment-fails)).